North Hagerstown High School: Background

 North Hagerstown High School opened in 1956 at the old Potomac Avenue location after the founding of South Hagerstown High School.
 The present location of the school on Pennsylvania Avenue was opened in 1958.
-The former mascot was the Little Heiskell, however the mascot is now a Hub.
+The former mascot was the Little Heiskell; however, the mascot is now a Hub.
 North's mascot stems from the historical and geographical location of Hagerstown at the intersection of waterways, railroads, and interstate highways.
 Major highways intersect within the city, including Interstate 70 and Interstate 81.
-Just as these highways form the center or “Hub,” North Hagerstown proclaims its academic programs as center to students’ preparation for advanced education and vocations, enabling students to succeed.
+Just as these highways form the center or “Hub”, North Hagerstown describes its academic programs as central to students’ preparation for advanced education and vocations, enabling students to succeed.
 Hence, North is known as “The Hub of Better Learning.”

-Recently the school opened a brand-new athletic facility, Mike Callas Stadium, that features a synthetic grass field and the largest free-standing scoreboard in the state of Maryland.
-The stadium's grand opening was on November 3, 2006, when the Hubs defeated Catoctin High School, 49-36.
+Recently, the school opened a brand-new athletic facility, Mike Callas Stadium, that features a synthetic grass field and the largest free-standing scoreboard in the state of Maryland.
+The stadium's grand opening was on November 3, 2006, when the Hubs defeated Catoctin High School, 49–36.
 The stadium features bricks that were collected by alumni of the now-demolished Hagerstown High School, which was located on Potomac Avenue between the years of 1927 and 1958.